Optical sapphire glass : a complete guide

 Sapphire is much appreciated for its hardness (Mohs 9 – Knoop 1370) which is second only to diamond (Mohs 10 – Knoop up to 10000).
 This makes the sapphire material virtually scratch resistant and therefore is widely used for watch windows and used for many security applications by protecting cameras or sensors against external agressions.
 Sapphire is also widely used for mobile phone screens, but is being replaced by other types of specific glass like Corning Gorilla Glass.

-Sapphire can also be used to make lenses, aspheres or prisms, its high resistance to chemicals and temperature is interesting in some extremes applications.
+Sapphire can also be used to make lenses, aspheres, prisms or wafers, its high resistance to chemicals and temperature is interesting in some extremes applications.

 Furthermore, many defense rockets also use sapphire domes as rocket head where optical devices can be well protected against very harsh environment while keeping good optical transparency.